+Relevant Approval Criteria

-Relevant Approval Criteria: In order to be approved, this proposal must comply with the criteria of Title 33.
-The relevant criteria are:
+In order to be approved, this proposal must comply with the approval criteria of Title 33, Portland Zoning Code.
+The applicable approval criteria are:

-- 33.815.105 Conditional Use, Institutional and Other Uses in R Zones - 33.805.040.A-F-Adjustment Review
+- 33.815.105 Conditional Use, Institutional and Other Uses in R Zones; and - 33.805.040.A-F-Adjustment Review.